vanikorepu/sahayam/README.md

-# Welcome to BigSister!
+# Welcome to Sahayam!
-## A web app to help women know more and get support with abortion.
+## A web app to provide anonymous, accessible healthcare guidance for international & neurodivergent women.

-See the app here: https://cmdf24-client.vercel.app/
+See the app here: *(deployment link coming soon)*

-### This is a hackthon project (cmd-f 2024).
+### This is a hackathon project (2025).

-Bigsister main features include:
+Sahayam’s main features include:
-- a live AI chatbot to ask questions, get support or select generated prompts (anonymous & no tracking for full privacy)
+- a live AI chatbot to ask questions and receive plain-language guidance in different formats (simple steps, detailed explanations, or visual flowcharts) — fully anonymous with no tracking for privacy
-- an interactive map to find nearby clinics
+- an interactive map to find nearby clinics and NGOs with filters for affordability, accessibility, and language support
-- an anonymous forum to ask questions to health practitioners
+- an anonymous journaling and mood-tracking tool, with optional auto-delete for safety and privacy

 Disclaimer: we used Cohere for the chatbot and required an API key that is not included in this repo.
-If you run this project locally and want the full chat integration, you should use your own API key and add it to a .env file in the server directory.
-Be aware that Cohere requires extra training on sensitive data to be fully safe for this topic.
+If you run this project locally and want the full chat integration, you should use your own API key and add it to a `.env` file in the server directory.

-The same goes for the Google Maps API we used for our interactive map.
-You should use your own API key and add it to a .env file in the frontend directory
+The same goes for the Google Maps API used for the clinic finder.
+You should use your own API key and add it to a `.env` file in the frontend directory.

 # Getting Started with Create React App